Generalized Cahn effect and parton 3D motion in a covariant approach: Cahn effect: manifestation of the intrinsic motion

-The probability $W$ is related to the individual lepton - quark scattering.
-The experimentally accessible quantity is the corresponding cross section integrated over the distribution of quarks inside the nucleon.
-The cross section for the single lepton - quark scattering reads:

-where $f$\ is the corresponding flux factor.
-If the set of quarks in the nucleon is represented by the 3D distribution function $G(p)d^{3}p$, then the resulting probability of the lepton scattering is given \cite {Cahn:1989yf} by the integral

-where $P_{0}$ is the nucleon energy, $P_{0}=M$ in the nucleon rest frame.
-The corresponding total cross section for lepton - nucleon scattering reads:

-Alternatively, the same result can be obtained directly by integrating of the cross section (\ref{c13}), but with the weight, which reflects effectively different amounts of quarks upstream and downstream the lepton beam in the nucleon volume \cite{Zavada:1996kp}.
-For calculation of differential cross section the integration region in (\ref{c15}) is modified accordingly, for example the azimuthal dependence reads:

-The single lepton -- parton scattering is only one stage of the Cahn effect.
-For complete phenomenology of the effect in lepton -- nucleon DIS one needs further inputs:
+In our case the probability $W$ is related to the individual lepton-quark scattering, which is only one stage of the Cahn effect.
+For complete phenomenology of the effect in lepton-nucleon DIS one needs further inputs:

 \textit{a)} 3D distribution $G(p)d^{3}p$ of parton momenta in the nucleon.
-The covariant approach will be studied in Sec. \ref{sec4}.
+The covariant approach will be studied in Sec.~\ref{sec4}.

 \textit{b)} Fragmentation of recoiled quark and transfer of azimuthal asymmetry to hadrons.
-It is a complex stage comprising of both pertubative and unpertubative QCD aspects, currently applied parameterization related to this process is defined in \cite{Anselmino:2005nn}.
+It is a complex stage {containing} both pertubative and {non-}pertubative QCD aspects, {but some standard parameterization of the fragmentation function can be used, like in \cite{Anselmino:2005nn}.}